somayeJ/somayeJ.github.io/index.md

 I am a researcher in the scope of Natural Language Processing (NLP) focusing on machine learning and deep learning algorithms and their applications to NLP related tasks and at the moment I am looking for the relevant  research positions!

 ---
-While doing my PhD in  collaboration of the TU Dublin and university of Rennes 1,  I worked on textual style transfer and, previously, I did master studies in computational linguistics and NLP where I mainly  focused on  text processing related tasks  such as entailment generation.
+While doing my PhD,  I worked on textual style transfer and, previously, I did master studies in computational linguistics and NLP where I mainly  focused on  text processing related tasks  such as entailment generation.